-Within DHS, the Coast Guard by law has the lead for managing the Department's security oversight and security programs for the port industry.
-USCG provides port subject matter expertise within DHS and determines the primary security architecture for the PSGP program.
-Its subject matter experts have the lead in crafting all selection criteria associated with the application review process.
-Regarding some matters, such as the TWIC program, the USCG and the Transportation Security Administration and/or the U.S. Customs and Border Protection (CBP) will work together for program management.
-The USCG's Intel Coordination Center will coordinate daily with DHS Chief Intelligence Officer to review and craft intelligence assessments for the maritime portion of the transportation sector.
+By law, the USCG is responsible for managing DHS's security oversight and security programs for the port industry.
+The USCG provides port subject matter expertise within DHS and determines the primary security architecture for the PSGP.
+The subject matter experts have the lead in crafting all selection criteria associated with the application review process.
+In situations such as those involving the TWIC program, the USCG, Transportation Security Administration (TSA) and/or the US Customs and Border Protection (CBP) will work together for program management.
+The USCG's Intelligence Coordination Center will coordinate daily with DHS's Chief Intelligence Officer to review and craft intelligence assessments for the maritime portion of the transportation sector.

-The Department's Grants and Training (G&T) organization has the lead for designing and operating the administrative mechanisms needed to manage the Department's core grant programs, including this IPP grant program.
-In short, G&T is responsible for ensuring compliance with all relevant Federal grant management requirements and delivering the appropriate grant management tools, financial controls, audits and program management discipline needed to support the PSGP.
-While both USCG and G&T of necessity interface directly with our port stakeholders, the Coast Guard will have the lead on matters related to prioritizing specific investments and setting security priorities associated with PSGP.
+Federal Emergency Management Agency (FEMA) has the lead for designing and operating the administrative mechanisms needed to manage DHS's core grant programs, including this grant program.
+In short, FEMA is responsible for ensuring compliance with all relevant Federal grant management requirements and delivering the appropriate grant management tools, financial controls, audits and program management discipline needed to support the PSGP.
+While both the USCG and FEMA interface directly with port stakeholders, the USCG will have the lead on matters related to prioritizing specific investments and setting security priorities associated with the PSGP.

-Effective management of the PSGP entails a partnership within DHS, the boundaries of which have been defined by DHS Secretary Chertoff.
-In order to make this partnership seamless to our external partners, upon award of a FY07 PSGP grant, each grantee will be provided two individuals who will serve as primary account managers -- one individual from USCG and one from G&T. These two individuals will be assigned to be turnkey facilitators for our grant recipients.
-They will meet directly with grantees as needed, and will coordinate with each other routinely to facilitate support for the grantees in a given region.
-These individuals will be the one-stop PSGP account managers for our port industry customers.
+Effective program management involves a partnership within DHS, the boundaries of which have been defined by the Secretary of Homeland Security.
+To make this partnership seamless to external partners, upon award of a FY 2008 PSGP grant, each grantee will be provided a primary program manager from FEMA.
+This individual will be assigned to be the turnkey facilitator for grant recipients.
+They will meet directly with grantees as needed, and will routinely coordinate with other agencies to facilitate support for grantees in a given region.
+This individual will be the one-stop PSGP account manager for port industry participants.

-&lt;sup>7 TSA and CBP also coordinate regularly with USCG and with other DHS components regarding intelligence assessments relevant to maritime security.
+&lt;sup>3 TSA and CBP also coordinate regularly with USCG and with other DHS components regarding intelligence assessments relevant to maritime security.

-B. Overview -- Application Deadline and Review Process.
+B. Overview - Application Deadline and Review Process.

-Completed Applications must be submitted to DHS via grants.gov (see below for details about this Federal grants application tool) no later than 11:59 PM EST, March 6, 2007.
+Completed applications must be submitted through grants.gov (see below for details about this Federal grants application tool) and received by DHS no later than 11:59 PM EDT, March 17, 2008.